aiven/aiven-docs/docs/platform/howto/byoc/delete-custom-cloud.md

 ---
-title: Delete your AWS custom cloud in Aiven
+title: Delete a custom cloud
 sidebar_label: Delete custom clouds
 ---

 import ConsoleLabel from "@site/src/components/ConsoleIcons";
-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 Delete a [custom cloud](/docs/platform/concepts/byoc) so that it's no longer available in your Aiven organization, units, or projects.